eddmann/phpboy/README.md

 ### Running Game Boy / Game Boy Color ROMs

 The CLI terminal frontend is the primary way to run PHPBoy.
-It supports both DMG (original Game Boy) and GBC (Game Boy Color) ROMs:
+It supports both DMG (original Game Boy) and GBC (Game Boy Color) ROMs with full audio support:

 ```bash
 # Run with CLI frontend (JIT enabled by default for 60+ FPS)